Changing the way the industry builds simulations.

 - FLAMES reduces the amount of software that you need to develop.
 Well over half of the software required by any simulation is provided by FLAMES.
 You don’t need to develop it, test it, or maintain it.

 - FLAMES reduces the amount of effort required to design, develop, maintain, and upgrade simulation-specific component classes.
-In addition, the FLAMES plug-in architecture completely eliminates the effort required to integrate new classes into a simulation.
+In addition, the FLAMES plugin architecture completely eliminates the effort required to integrate new classes into a simulation.

 - FLAMES allows component classes developed for one simulation to be reused easily in another simulation.